 As a rule of thumb, the more efficient solar panels are, the more expensive they are going to be.
 Being made of higher quality materials and design will push up the cost, so consider your budget when selecting panels.

 You also need to take into consideration the amount of space you have available for your solar PV panels.
 Not all rooftops have a lot of space to install solar panels.
-If there is limited space on your roof, then high-efficiency panels could be your best option to maximise your electricity output.
+If there is limited space on your roof, then high-efficiency panels are a better option for getting the most electricity out of every square metre of your solar PV system.

 Get a Quote for Rooftop Solar